XuminGaoGithub/XuminGaoGithub.github.io/_pages/Swarm_robot.md

 ### Acknowledgements
 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
 This work was supported by a research project led by Associate Professor Lei Bin at the Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology.
+The team members include Gao Xumin, Li Kan, Leibin.
 </p>